 research with the potential to transform the field of hydrocephalus through the understanding of

 disease mechanisms and the development of novel therapies.
-Seven grants were awarded in 2015 and three in 2016.
-HA plans to run another grant cycle in 2017!
+Seven grants were awarded in 2015, three in 2016, and eight in 2017.
+HA plans to run another grant cycle in 2018!

-Funding for the 2015 and 2016 Innovator Awards was made possible through the support of the Team Hydro and the dedicated efforts of Craig and Vicki Brown, hosts of the 2015 and 2016 Vision Dinners.
+Funding for the 2015-2017 Innovator Awards was made possible through the support of the Team Hydro and the dedicated efforts of Craig and Vicki Brown, hosts of the annual Vision Dinner.